 In my experience, the top-most vertex in a G-Schema represents not a semiosphere’s superego (that would be the top-left vertex, i.e., the primary term of the semiosphere’s master code; here, the paradigm Golf Club) but its ego.
 Which is not to suggest, of course, that a semiosphere is a human being with a psychic apparatus of its own.
 However, as Lacan helped us understand, in his own not entirely comprehensible way, a structuralist approach to psychology has a great deal to learn from structuralist anthropology… and vice versa.

 The least understood aspect of the psyche is the ego — which is deformed, according to Freudian theory, warped by its inability to reconcile the id’s relentless instinctual drives with the superego’s nagging and preaching.
-The ego is an enabler, of sorts, trapped in a self-destructive pattern of trying to serve these two masters.
+The ego is an enabler, of sorts, trapped in a self-destructive pattern of trying to appease these two masters.
 The paradigms that turn up in a G-Schema’s top-vertex position, I’ve found, may appear confident and reasonable (the ego is all about projecting confidence and reasonableness) but in fact they’re faking it.
 So casting Ted Knight in this role was a stroke of genius.
 His ability to toggle back and forth between authoritarian bombast and cringing insecurity allows him to illustrate for his audience the ego’s deformity.

 A Fig. 6 (above) indicates, my analysis of the paradigm Judge Smails suggests that the two thematic complexes governed by this paradigm are Purifying Elitist and Anxious Snob.
 In this post, I’ll bring these complexes to life via a close analysis of the source codes (“signs”) native to each.